trentlarson/P2P-Docs/README.md

 Externalities
 -------------

+ * Thanks to Appcelerator appcelerator.com for the Titanium desktop framework (and for open-sourcing it!), and the TideSDK tidesdk.org people for continuing the project.
  * JavaScript libraries: see files in Resources/js directory
  * icons for home-interact-people by Wendell Fernandes at dellustrations.com; see http://www.smashingmagazine.com/2008/10/01/dellipack-2-a-free-icon-set/
  * gear-raw.32.png by Icon Shock; see http://www.gettyicons.com/free-icon/101/programmers-pack-icon-set/free-settings-icon-png/